NekR/offline-plugin/docs/troubleshooting.md

 Some errors, like being unable to fetch the ServiceWorker file, originates from the browser, network or server and are out of control of `offline-plugin`.
 Here is a list of common errors and their causes.

-> "TypeError: Failed to update a ServiceWorker: A bad HTTP response code (500) was received when fetching the script."
+> TypeError: Failed to update a ServiceWorker: A bad HTTP response code (500) was received when fetching the script.

 This is a server error.
 Whatever happens there - it shouldn't.
 Could be that the server is temporarily down (e.g. changing a deployment on Zeit).

-> "TypeError: Failed to fetch"
+> TypeError: Failed to fetch

 This is the most generic error you will receive.
 It typically happens when there's no network connection - it simply can't fetch the file.

-> "AbortError: Failed to update a ServiceWorker: The request to fetch the script was interrupted."
+> AbortError: Failed to update a ServiceWorker: The request to fetch the script was interrupted.

 This is a network error - something interrupted the connection.
 It might be due to the network connection being changed or temporarily lost (it happens all the time in the wild).

-> "TypeError: Script URL https://my-page.com/sw.js fetch resulted in error: An SSL error has occurred and a secure connection to the server cannot be made."
+> TypeError: Script URL https://my-page.com/sw.js fetch resulted in error: An SSL error has occurred and a secure connection to the server cannot be made.

 This is a proxy issue.
 Ie. someone sitting at an airport or on a train and that network injects fake HTTPS certificates (man in the middle).